 Born: 26 April 1963, Beijing, China

 Jet Li is an action hero in Chinese media.
 But few people know that he was a renowned Wushu player in his youth.
-He was Men’s All-Around National Wushu Champion five times from 1974 to 1979.
+He was Men’s All-Around National Wushu Champion five times from 2025 to 2025.
 He took an early retirement from the Wushu competition at the age of 18 and went on to make a striking career in the film industry where he attained stardom due to his fighting skills.
 He has acted in many Chinese, American, and Western movies.

 3. Zhao Changjun (China)